Best Things to See and Do in Bendigo Victoria

 Elvis’ Jumpsuits and his Red MG were my favourite exhibits at the Elvis Exhition at the Bendigo Art Centre

 If art isn’t your thing, take a walk around Rosalind Park.
+It is right near the Art Gallery.
 There is an old gold poppet head to climb which offers great views over Bendigo.
 At the bottom of the hill you will find some statues, one of Queen Victoria and the other of George Lansell.
-George Lansell arrived in Bendigo in 1853 and after opening a number of shops he had a great interest in mining.
+George Lansell arrived in Bendigo in 1853.
+After opening a number of shops he had a great interest in mining.
 He worked tirelessly to ensure mining industry standards were met to be able to provide employment.
-Not too far from the statue is the imposing Town Hall building, which is where you will find the award winning Bendigo Visitor Centre.
-This building once was the Bendigo Post Office and has been loving restored to keep its character and glory.
-The Botanical Gardens are just next door for you to walk around or sit and relax.
-Across the road is the iconic Shamrock Hotel.

 Golden Dragon Museum

-Chinese history is a massive part of Bendigo.
-So massive in fact there is the Golden Dragon Museum housing a great range of Chinese artefacts from the gold rush period.
-It is not far from the Bendigo Town Hall.
-It is also home to two dragons.
-Loong is the world’s oldest Imperial Dragon and is the most celebrated dragon in Australia.
+The Golden Dragon Museum is also home to two dragons.
+Loong is the world’s oldest Imperial Dragon, and is the most celebrated dragon in Australia.
 Loong first appeared in Bendigo in 1892 and was regularly paraded through Bendigo until he was retired in 1970.
 As well as Loong, Dai Gum Loong also calls Bendigo home.
 He is the world’s longest Imperial Dragon and thousands come to see him dance through Bendigo’s central business district during Bendigo’s Easter Festival.
 If you can’t see him at Easter, you can see him and Loong at the museum.
-You will find the museum at 1-11 Bridge Street Bendigo and it is open Tuesday to Sunday 9.30am to 5.00 pm.
+You will find the museum at 1-11 Bridge Street Bendigo.
+It is open Tuesday to Sunday 9.30am to 5.00pm with entry tickets available at the door.

 Walk Around the CBD and Shopping Precinct